spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/logging-model-events.md

 $activity->description; //returns 'This model has been created'
 ```

-## Customize which attribute changes should be logged.
+## Customize which attribute changes should be logged

 By default the package will log changes of all attributes on a model.
 If you only need to log specific attributes you can do so by setting the `$logAttributes` property.